Buffalo Bulls women's volleyball: Recent history

 In 2013, under head coach Todd Kress, Buffalo finished 6–10 in the MAC, which was their most wins ever in conference; however, they finished ninth in conference because of unfavorable tie-breakers and so the Bulls did not advance to the Conference Tournament (only the top 8 teams advance).
 Kress was fired after the season.

 In 2014, under head coach Reed Sunahara, Buffalo finished 6–10 again, but this time they were eighth in the conference, and for the first time in program history, the Bulls qualified for the round of eight in the Conference Tournament.
 Buffalo lost to Western Michigan 3–0 in that tournament game.
 Sunahara resigned to coach at West Virginia.

 Buffalo hired Lipsitz, who had never coached before at the collegiate level.
 Buffalo finished the 2015 season at 6–10 in the MAC again, but this time it was good for seventh place based on tie-breakers, the team's highest finish ever in the MAC.
 In the MAC Tournament, Buffalo lost to Ball State 3–1, marking the first-ever victory in a set in a MAC Tournament Round of 8 match in the team's history.
 In 2016, Buffalo struggled and finished 3–13 in the MAC and did not make the MAC tournament.
 In 2017, Buffalo had its best year ever in the MAC, passing the previous high of 6 wins, with an 8–8 record and the #5 seed into the MAC tournament.
 In 2018, Buffalo again surpassed its previous win record in the MAC, finishing 10–6, and had the #4 seed in the MAC tournament.
 The Bulls did not win a MAC tournament match under Lipsitz.

 In 2019, after a 1–5 start, Smith coached the Bulls to an 8–8 record in the MAC, defeating three teams that were leading the MAC at the time of the match.
-Buffalo would be the #7 seed in the MAC Tournament, and they won their very first ever MAC Tournament "Round of 8" match, defeating #6 Akron 3–0.
+Buffalo would be the #7 seed in the MAC Tournament, and they won their first MAC Tournament "Round of 8" match, defeating #6 Akron 3–0.
 The Bulls then lost in the next round.